plumacloud/pluma-svelte-router/README.md

 { path: '/photos/:photoId', components: [Photos, PhotoDetailModal], blockPageScroll: true }
 ````

-See the [demo app](../demo-app/components/About.svelte) for an example on using modals.
+See the [demo app](demo-app/src/components/About.svelte) for an example on using modals that integrate with the router.

 ## Links